- In first grade, students learn to recognize the four types of sentences (L.1.1.J):

 - By sixth grade, students are using a variety of sentence patterns to add interest and meaning to their text (L.6.3.A).

 Activity #1 ~ Types of Sentence Problems

-A run-on sentence is when two or more sentences are combined without connecting words or punctuation.]
+- A run-on sentence is when two or more sentences are combined without connecting words or punctuation.

-Activity #2 ~ Types of Sentences
+Activity #2 ~ Varying Sentences using Different Types

-A simple sentence, also called an independent clause, contains a subject and a verb, and it expresses a complete thought
+A simple sentence, also called an independent clause, contains a subject and a verb, and it expresses a complete thought.